 A round-up of reviews of Noel Coward’s Hay Fever.
 Howard Davies’ new production of Noel Coward’s classic comedy Hay Fever is now playing, appropriately, at the Noel Coward Theatre in London.
 The production stars Lindsay Duncan as Judith Bliss and Kevin R McNally as her husband David, Jeremy Northam as Richard, Olivia Colman as Myra Arundel, Sam Callis as Sandy, Freddie Fox as Simon, Jenny Galloway as Clara, Amy Morgan as Jackie and Phoebe Waller-Bridge as Sorel.

-"Howard Davies has a gift for revitalising Coward's comedies.
+REVIEWS ROUND-UP"Howard Davies has a gift for revitalising Coward's comedies.
 Having put the sexuality back into Private Lives, he now visually redefines Hay Fever and pulls off the daring feat of suggesting that beneath the play's mockery of florid theatricality lies a vein of genuine emotion.
 It helps that he has a cast that could, as Coward said of his own 1964 revival, play the Albanian telephone directory."

 "in Howard Davies’s superbly funny, sharply observant staging, with Lindsay Duncan leading a cast that brings every role to detailed life, the piece proves irresistible."

 "Noel Coward’s Hay Fever is given a masterly revival by director Howard Davies and his cast.
 It is a play not only about the comical dreariness of the visitors but also the grotesque selfishness of the Bliss family: Mother Judith, her husband David and their 20-ish children Simon and Sorel."